dekoza/mtgpl/GRN.rst

 :mtgtip:`Unmoored Ego<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/5/95aecc12-3363-41f7-9b58-277c81859670.jpg?1572893898|https://scryfall.com/card/grn/212/unmoored-ego?utm_source=api>`
    Choose a card name.
 Search target opponent's graveyard, hand, and library for up to four cards with that name and exile them.
-That player shuffles their library, then draws a card for each card exiled from their hand this way.
+That player shuffles, then draws a card for each card exiled from their hand this way.

 :mtgtip:`Vraska, Golgari Queen<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/3/a36d3ea7-0f18-4865-b47b-755673db065e.jpg?1572893904|https://scryfall.com/card/grn/213/vraska-golgari-queen?utm_source=api>`
    +2: You may sacrifice another permanent.
 If you do, you gain 1 life and draw a card.

-   −3: Destroy target nonland permanent with converted mana cost 3 or less.
+   −3: Destroy target nonland permanent with mana value 3 or less.

    −9: You get an emblem with "Whenever a creature you control deals combat damage to a player, that player loses the game."